SenseiOfficial/Sensei-BOT/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 ~ The G.O.A.T.
-Senseibot is again on fire 🔥.Deploy It now to experience the most smooth and fast telegram userbot.
-With more than 300+ Plugins to give a mindblowing experience and a lote more .
-Join the support channel for regualr updates.
+Senseibot is again on fire 🔥.
+Deploy It now to experience the most smooth and fast telegram userbot.
+With more than 300+ Plugins to give a mind blowing experience and a lote more .
+Join the support channel for regular updates.
 💔💔 .

 ## By Team ᔕᗴᑎᔕᗴᎥᗰᗩ᙭